ddycai/ddycai.github.io/_posts/2016-02-15-Bin-Packing.md

 In this simple game, the player is a worker in a factory that is presumably in the business of packing boxes.
 Blue squares representing items of various sizes are generated to the left, with each square containing a number that indicates the weight of each box.
 The player's objective is to pack these items into each bin using the least amount of bins.
 The computer will run first fit and first fit descending described above to solve the problems.
 The player's aim is to solve the problem using less bins than the computer.

-## Purpose

-The purpose is to show that the approximation algorithms which do not find the exact solution perform quite well in practice.
-The player may have difficulty beating the computer's "dumb" approach to solving the problem.
-It is possible that the computer sometimes finds the optimal solution, in which case there is no way for the player to beat the computer.

-To make the task of beating the computer simpler, the computer will take the worse solution out of first fit and first fit descending.
+To make the task of beating the computer simpler, the computer will take the worst solution between the ones given by first fit and first fit descending.
 The reason is that although first fit descending seems to be a better algorithm, it sometimes finds a worse solution than first fit in practice.
 This is also to make it less likely that the computer finds the optimal solution, in which case the user cannot do better.

 ## Technology